boutiqueforaweek/boutiqueforaweek.github.io/pages/consignors/printing-your-tags.md

 Check with someone who has a laser printer.
 This type of printer is your best option.

-Upload a .pdf copy of your tags to Office Max, Kinkos, or another local printer.
+Upload a PDF copy of your tags to Office Max, Kinkos, or another local printer.
 You can upload the file from your computer at home or work and pick them up within a short time.